reallyfancy/reallyfancy.github.io/README.md

 ## Selected work

-This is a selection of things I've worked on over the last few years.
-For more details or my complete career history, contact me.
+This is a selection of projects from the last few years.
+I've worked on a lot of things!
+Contact me for more details or full career history.

 ### Games